A Cassandra (and Sethos) story the Potter-verse.

 "Hallam?"
 The undead Egyptian did his best to hide his perplexed expression.

 It was getting late and they had at last collected all the items they required so Sethos suggested that they should head home.
 Cassandra's first look was of disappointment followed by plenty of groaning about how not tired she was.
-However, by the time they reached the fireplace from where they were to travel by floo powder to Sethos' home in England where she'd spent almost a week now, her feet was sore and her brain was so mushy from exploring what felt like the whole of Tinker's Alley in only one day.
-She could fall to the floor where she stood.
+However, by the time they reached the fireplace from where they were to travel by floo powder to Sethos' home in England where she'd spent almost a week now, her feet were sore and her brain was so mushy from exploring that her groaning had come to a stop.
+She looked exhausted.
 Sethos watched her worriedly.

-"Do you want me to carry that for you?" he asked inclining the bag and cage she was still hauling around.
+"Do you want me to carry that for you?" he asked pointing at the bag and cage she was still hauling around.
 Looking tiredly down at her luggage she heaved a sigh, glanced at Sethos' overburdened arms and gently declined the offer.
 They snaked their way to the front of the cue to get into the fireplace.
 Sethos let Cassandra go first to make sure she got the adress right and then followed suit.
-He met her at home by his own fireplace back at the mansion, brushing some ashes off his front.
+He met her at home by his own fireplace, brushing some ashes off his front.
 His skin almost sang with relief when it met the dusky room and its enchantments.
 It almost sang for a long sip of fluid dinner too.

 "Well then, are you as hungry as I am my little one?" he asked.
 The girl swayed a little on the spot when she shook her head.